 It's also a good idea to condense some of the information and share that with your members.
 Remove any names, dates, or things that don't need to be shown to all the members.
 It's hard to answer a survey and not get at least a summary of the responses back.
 So be open, and don't just use this information amongst the officer team.
 People talk about the positive sides of Greek life a lot, but never a lot about the negative ones while they are Greek.
 Knowing other people in the sorority feel the same way that they do might help a lot of your members cope with being in the sorority.

 Where Do You See Yourself In 1 Year, 5 Years, 10 Years?

-Your sorority needs a number of different goals.
-The most important and relatable set of goals to your members is obviously the goal for where you want to be in a year.
-Most members won't be in the chapter 5 years or 10 years from now, but it is still important to make those goals.
+Your sorority needs several different goals.
+The most important and relatable set of goals to your members is the goal for where you want to be in a year.
+Most members won't be in the chapter five or ten years from now, but it is still essential to make those goals.
 What legacy do you want to leave behind?
-Obviously goals will probably be updated, abandoned, or changed slightly as the sorority or the school changes, but having those goals to look forward to is still important.
+Your goals will be updated, abandoned, or changed slightly as the sorority or the school changes, but having those goals to look forward to is still important.

 Make sure all your goals are smart.
 In case you don't know what SMART Goals are, I have a handy graphic that I made for this very occasion.

 - We will raise our GPA by .5 by August 2018

 - Increasing our library hours by 2 hours a week.